 WHAT DOES MEDIATION COST?

-The fees for most mediated divorces in our practice end up between $3,500 and $7,000.
-I charge an hourly rate for my time, both in and out of mediation sessions.
+The fees for most mediated divorces in our practice end up between $3,500 and $8,000.
+We charge an hourly rate for the mediator’s time, both in and out of mediation sessions, billed in 6 minute blocks (1/10th of an hour).

 This is a large range – affected by the length of time you have been married, whether you and your spouse have accumulated a lot of property, whether or not you have children and – most importantly – where you each are emotionally, in the separation process.
-Costs will also be affected by how much (or how little) work you and your spouse are interested in doing yourselves.
+Costs will also be affected by how much (or how little) work you and your spouse are able to do yourselves.
 These are the points which determine how many mediation sessions it will take to resolve your separation and divorce.

 After you have made all of the decisions necessary, we can draft a Separation Agreement for you.
 Drafting the Agreement usually takes between 3 and 8 hours of mediator time, and we bill hourly for that service.

 After the Agreement is signed, if appropriate, we can prepare and file the divorce papers for you in the courts.
-For that service, I charge a flat fee, presently $1,650, in addition to the court fees which are as follows:
+For that service, I charge a flat fee in addition to the court fees which are as follows:

 Purchase Index Number – $210.